mikoaro/cogniweave/README.md

 ### 1. Client-Side Agent (Browser Extension / Mobile Service / Next.JS Web Application)

 - **Function:** Intercepts raw web content, communicates with the Edge Compute Layer, and renders the transformed content back into the DOM.
-- **Technologies:** Chrome/Firefox Browser Extension, Expo for mobile.
+- **Technologies:** Next.JS for Web, Chrome/Firefox Browser Extension, Expo for mobile.

 ### 2. Edge Compute Layer (The Heart of Real-Time Transformation)